course-details-portlet

 Further on evaluation

 The portfolio submission (exam) consists of three reflection notes related to the three key questions in the course.
-Reflection notes will be due at different points throughout the semester.
+Drafts of reflection notes are due at three points in the semester, to align with peer review sessions.

-Students will have opportunities to revise and re-submit their reflections.
+Students will have opportunities to revise and re-submit their reflections; only the final version will be graded for assessment.
 All reflection notes must be submitted and assessed as passed (E or better) in order to obtain a grade for the course.
 An overall letter grade will be given for the course based on an average of the final versions of the reflections submitted at the end of the semester.
 It is not possible to use previously submitted reflection notes when retaking the exam.
 It is only possible to repeat the exam in the semester in which the course in taught.

 Required previous knowledge